Don’t make the mistake of not using your historical transactional data

 - Monetary value: how much your customer is worth; their average order value.

 The advantages of applying the RFM model in analysing and segmenting your customers are manifold, allowing us to potentially;

 - increase customer loyalty

 Segmented and targeted emails generate 58% of all revenue – DMA

 How to make use of your customer’s transactional history

 The first step in being able to import your customer’s past purchase data.
-Once you’ve done that, you’ll be able to segment your customers based on their purchase propensity, i.e. taking into account the recency, frequency and monetary value of their past transactions.
+Once you’ve done that, you’ll be able to segment your customers based on their purchasing propensity, i.e. taking into account the recency, frequency and monetary value of their past transactions.

-To import your transactional data, you could create a one-to-one mapping of your existing data model (be that from your e-commerce software, CRM or other data source) with ExpertSender’s data tables (a user friendly relational database model).
+To import your transactional data, you can create a one-to-one mapping of your existing data model (be that from your eCommerce software, CRM or other data source) with ExpertSender’s data tables (a user friendly relational database model).
 Some of the data that might be of interest to you includes order details such as: the transaction total, transaction date, acquisition source and product details such as the product type, model and category.
 In a relational database model with normalised table relations that might consist of the following: order, order_item, product, product_category and category tables.

 Moving forward, you should store all of your customer’s future transactional data, so you can continue using it in your marketing efforts.
 This could be in real time via the ExpertSender API or you could have it synchronised on a predefined schedule according to your business needs (be that, hourly, daily or at another cadence).

 Analysis & Segmentation